econoalchemist/SeedSigner/03_Hardware.md

 - Philippines delivery available from [TechHaven](https://www.lazada.com.ph/products/raspberry-pi-zero-version-13-i2659573158-s12653906040.html?spm=a2o4l.seller.list.1.111a346bP5V0no&mp=1&freeshipping=1)

 ## WaveShare LCD HAT Display
-The WaveShare LCD Hardware-Attached-on-Top (HAT) is a 65mm x 30mm module that attached to the 40-pin connector on the RaspberryPi Zero.
+The WaveShare LCD Hardware-Attached-on-Top (HAT) is a 65mm x 30mm module that attaches to the 40-pin connector on the RaspberryPi Zero.
 This module features a 240x240 resolution, RGB display measuring 39mm diagonal.
 The embedded controls use a joystick and three push-buttons.
 Operating voltage is 3.3vdc.
 More specifications can be found [here](https://www.waveshare.com/wiki/1.3inch_LCD_HAT).

 ![](assets/hardware09.jpg)